mndillon/toki-pona-nanpa-linja-n/README.md

 ### none
 - Contain **o**, which no digit word has
 - Do not end in **-n** signalling more of the number to follow
-- Can be used with tenpo for hour and minute delimiter
+- Never occurs at the start of a numeric expression
-- Can be split as "n one ", to split up long sequences
+- Can be split as "n One ", to split up long sequences
 - Adds more context, makes the assumption that the strings of digits represent numeric values

+### no
+- Contains **o**, which no digit word has
+- Does not end in **-n** signalling more of the number to follow
+- Only ever occurs at the start of a numeric expression (after ne-)
+- Can be written as "no ", to split up long sequences
+- Adds more context, makes the assumption that the string of digits represents a numeric value

 ### nono
 - Contains **o**, which no digit word has
 - Does not end in **-n** signalling more of the number to follow
-- Can be split as "n ono ", to split up long sequences
+- Can be split as "n Ono ", to split up long sequences
 - Adds more context, makes the assumption that the strings of digits represent numeric values

-### no
+### nonono
 - Contains **o**, which no digit word has
 - Does not end in **-n** signalling more of the number to follow
-- Always occurs at the start of a numeric expression (after ne-)
-- Can be written as "no ", to split up long sequences
+- Can be split as "n Onono ", to split up long sequences
-- Adds more context, makes the assumption that the string of digits represents a numeric value
+- Adds more context, makes the assumption that the strings of digits represent numeric values

-### neke / nekeke / nekekeke
+### neke / nekeke / nekekeke / neke...ke
 - Contain **k**, which no digit word has
-- Does not end in **-n** signalling more of the number to follow
+- Do not end in **-n** signalling more of the number to follow
-- Can be used as ISO-block narker in large numbers, can only appear when other digits follow block marker
+- Can be used as ISO-block narker in large numbers
 - Never appears in decimal part of number, only in the integer part
-- Can be split as "n eke ", to split up long sequences
+- Can be split as "n Eke ", to split up long sequences
 - Adds more context, makes the assumption that the string of digits represents a numeric value

-### neken / nekeken / nekekeken
+### neken / nekeken / nekekeken /neke...ken
 - Contain **k**, which no digit word has
 - Zero-block shortcuts for clear large numbers, can only appear at the end of large numbers
-- Naturally join with the **-n** at the end of numbers to signal end of numeric description
+- Can appear as "n Eken", naturally joining with the **-n** at the end of numbers to signal end of numeric description
 - Never appears in decimal part of number, only in the integer part
 - Adds more context, makes the assumption that the string of digits represents a numeric value
-- can repeat ke letter group any number of times to express more ISO 000 block groupings at the end of numbers (e.g. ekeken ekekeken ekekeken )
+- can repeat ke letter group any number of times to express more ISO 000 block groupings at the end of numbers (e.g. "n Ekeken Ekekeken Ekekeken" )

 ### nene
 - Contains **nene**, which no digit word has
 - A bridge joining different parts of the whole string of digits
 - Have no value, only used to break up long sequences of digits
 - Can appear in decimal part and in the integer part of large numbers
-- Can be split as "n ene ", to split up long sequences
+- Can be split as "n Ene ", to split up long sequences
 - Never occurs at the start of a numeric expression or after a decimal point
 - Does not add more context, makes no assumption that the string of digits represents a numeric value